spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 4.3.7**, released on Friday, December 2, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 4.3.8**, released on Sunday, December 4, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here: